priv-kweihmann/scabot/README.md

 ### Use of environment variables

-several options can be defined via environment variable, which is the preferred way to specify confidental information (like the access token)
+several options can be defined via environment variable, which is the preferred way to specify confidential information (like the access token)

 | option                        | environment var               | comments                                 |
 | ----------------------------- | ----------------------------- | ---------------------------------------- |